Have a mammoth day out at London Zoo

 The Zoonormous Egg Hunt returns to London Zoo over Easter!
-To celebrate, here's seven supersized things to see when you visit this spring.
+To celebrate, here's seven supersized things to see on your spring visit.

 1. England’s BIGGEST penguin pool